 Every state is in the midst of a Budget Crisis.
-Eventually, they will subside and EPSDT will still be there as a mandate to fund treatment for children under the age of 21 who are disabled and enrolled in Medicaid.
-In 36 states, family income isn’t counted, and any child with a disability (including all forms of Autism and ADHD) can be enrolled in Medicaid — and be eligible for treatment funding via the EPSDT mandate.
-As soon as the “budget crisis” is over (maybe even before then) the parents of someone under the age of 21 who is disabled and enrolled in Medicaid are going to force the EPSDT door open.
+Eventually, it will subside and Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) benefit will still be a mandate to fund treatment for children under the age of twenty-one who are disabled and enrolled in Medicaid.
+In thirty-six states any child with a disability, including all forms of Autism and ADHD, can be enrolled in Medicaid and be eligible for treatment funding via the EPSDT mandate regardless of family income.
+As soon as the “budget crisis” is over, possibly before then, the parents of someone under the age of twenty-one who is disabled and enrolled in Medicaid are going to force the EPSDT door open.

 Maybe they’ll enroll their child precisely because of the amazing and mandatory EPSDT benefit.
 Then, unprepared, the state government will be desperate to close the EPSDT door but the horses will be out and running amok; the most the state will be able to do is try to build a corral to contain them.
 That’s the way EPSDT got started in Pennsylvania in 1991.